 By 1862, an opulent resort was built which was comprised of a 40-room hotel with 11 bathrooms, a grand ballroom, a large stable, a swimming pool and several bathhouses with a resident physician and masseur.
 From that point on, David Walley’s was well known for its famed baths and became a regular stop on stage coach routes.
 While David Walley’s was a place for weary miners to relax, it soon became an icon to affluence, drawing high society from near and far, including famed writer Mark Twain, movie stars like Clark Gable and Carole Lombard and a handful of United States presidents.

-Many restorative properties are found in natual hot springs including potassium and sodium, which are know to elimiate toxins, alleviate arthric symptoms and promote healthy skin.
-But, of all the enriching minerals found in the natual hot springs, perhaps the most impactful is sulfer, which happens to be the main mineral found at David Walley’s.
-Sulfer has been medicinally used for thousands of years and is more populary found in keratin, which has been associated with strong hair, nails and skin.
+Many restorative properties are found in natural hot springs including potassium and sodium, which are know to eliminate toxins, alleviate arthritic symptoms and promote healthy skin.
+But, of all the enriching minerals found in the natural hot springs, perhaps the most impactful is sulfur, which happens to be the main mineral found at David Walley’s.
+Sulfur has been medicinally used for thousands of years and is more popularly found in keratin, which has been associated with strong hair, nails and skin.

 Onsite amenities include a fitness center, billiards, volleyball, playground and board games.
 Also take advantage of the business center, free Wi-Fi and our onsite restaurant.

 Our rustic, yet elegant upscale restaurant delivers the wonderful warmth and ambiance of a historic lodge, with beautiful mountain views and casual fine American dining that entertains your palette for breakfast, lunch and dinner.
 Enjoy inspired creations including steak, fish, wild game, delectable deserts and an extensive wine selection.
 In warmer months, enjoy outdoor dining by the fire pit.
 Or make it a little more casual at its attached bar, a rustic, old-world-style lounge of hard wood, leather and great spirits.